Sport sunglasses: Controlling light, enhancing performance

 A good choice for sports sunglasses is polycarbonate lenses.
 These lenses are lightweight and shatter-resistant, and they block 100 percent of the sun's harmful UV rays without extra additives or coatings.

-Recent research also suggests it's a good idea to wear sunglasses that block high energy visible (HEV) radiation from the sun — sometimes called "blue light" — in addition to UV rays.
-Some researchers believe long-term exposure to HEV light may contribute to macular degeneration and other eye problems.
+Recent research also suggests it's a good idea if you spend prolonged periods outdoors to wear sunglasses that block high energy visible (HEV) radiation from the sun — sometimes called "blue light" — in addition to UV rays.
+A good quality grey tint will filter up to 75% of the blue wavelengths while a Transitions lens will filter up to 85%.
+Some research indicates long-term exposure to HEV light, for some at risk individuals, may be a factor that contributes to macular degeneration.

-Consult your optometrist to choose sports sunglasses that block both 100 percent UV and potentially damaging blue light.
+Consult your optometrist to choose sports sunglasses that block 100 percent UV and filter blue light.

 Supercharge tints with other lens features